Lost Command: Release

 Despite the novel's success, the release of another film called The Centurians led to the film's title being changed.
 At one stage it was going to be From Indo-China to the Gates of Algiers then Not For Honor and Glory before it was decided to use Lost Command.
 It premièred in the United States in May 1966.
 It was released in France a few months later.

 Box Office

 The film was not particularly popular in the US, earning rentals of $1,150,000.
-However, it was the fifth most popular movie at the French box office in 1966, after La Grande Vadrouille, Dr Zhivago, Is Paris Burning? and A Fistful of Dollars.
+It was the fifth most popular movie at the French box office in 1966, after La Grande Vadrouille, Dr Zhivago, Is Paris Burning? and A Fistful of Dollars.

 Critical reception

 The film received mixed reviews.
 The New York Times described it as mundane concluding it "is all too reminiscent, except for the labels of name, time and place of the many standard war films that have preceded Lost Command."
+Filmink argued the movie was soon overshadowed by The Battle of Algiers.

 Sequel

-In 1963 Robson also bought the rights to Larteguy's The Praetorians, a follow up to The Centurions; however, the film was never made.
+In 1963 Robson bought the rights to Larteguy's The Praetorians, a follow-up to The Centurions.
+The film was never made.